AndreaC-MSFT/MC4S-Labs/Industrial Process.md

 <img alt="Screenshot" src="./assets/IndustrialProcess-FactorMapping.png" width="700" />

 ### Step 5 - Calculation model
-Next we need to create the calculation model to actual define the emission calculation.
+Next we need to create the calculation model to actually define the emission calculation.
 In this example we we will leverage the power of the dynamic calculation engine included in Microsoft Sustainability Manager to create a generic model that can be used not only for cement production but for any industrial process.
-> Some organizations might need more complex calculation models for some industrial processes and they might therefore need specific calculation models.
+> Some organizations might need more complex calculation models for some industrial processes and they might therefore need calculation models specific to processes.
 Such scenario is also supported and can be configured in a _default + exceptions_ approach.
 This is out of the scope of this article.

-To create our calculation model we go to `Data` > `Calculation models` > `New` In the root node of the model, the _Source_ node we need to define:
+To create our calculation model we go to `Data` > `Calculation models` > `New` In the root node of the model (the _Source_ node) we need to define:
 - `Category name` - this will be the name of the calculation model itself.
 In our example we will name it `Industrial process by quantity`.
     > The name intentionally does not refer to cement production as the same model can be used for other industrial processes.
-- `Activity data` - this defines the table that will be used as input for the calculation.
+- `Activity data` - this defines the table that will be used as an input for the calculation.
 In our case we will select `Industrial process`.

 <img alt="Screenshot" src="./assets/IndustrialProcess-Model1.png" width="500" />

-Next we need to add a new calculation node by clicking the `+` icon below the root node and select `Report` among the available type of actions.
+Next we need to add a new calculation node by clicking the `+` icon below the root node and selecting `Report` among the available type of actions.

 <img alt="Screenshot" src="./assets/IndustrialProcess-Model2.png" width="500" />